elastic/integrations/docs/documentation_guidelines.md

 **Example**

->Note that certain datasets may access `/proc` to gather process information,
+>Note that certain data streams may access `/proc` to gather process information,
 >and the resulting `ptrace_may_access()` call by the kernel to check for
 >permissions can be blocked by
 >[AppArmor and other LSM software](https://gitlab.com/apparmor/apparmor/wikis/TechnicalDoc_Proc_and_ptrace), even though the System module doesn't use `ptrace` directly.